DocSpring/cspell-lockfile-dicts/README.md

 1. Scan your project for lockfiles (package-lock.json, yarn.lock, etc.)
 2. Extract package names from those lockfiles
-3. Generate a `.cspell-lockfile-dicts.txt` file in your project root
+3. Generate a `.cspell/lockfile-words.txt` file in your project root

 ### Step 2: Add the Dictionary to CSpell